 - Breast Cancer: Women who work in night shifts for long periods are at higher risk of developing breast cancer.
 The main reason why the night work might increase the risk of breast cancer is not completely known.
 But the shift work often leads to unhealthy lifestyle habits that could independently increase the breast cancer risk.
 So, women should improve their physical activities to maintain a healthy weight and also reduce the intake of alcohol.

 - Cardiovascular Diseases: Night shifts can cause a heart attack.
-The risk of heart diseases increases due to independent causes such as unhealthy diet and lack of physical exercise.
+The risk of heart disease increases due to independent causes such as unhealthy diet and lack of physical exercise.
 Though we know the factors that cause coronary heart diseases – such as smoking, poor diet, no physical activity and high BMI, rotating work shifts are one of the main cause of cardiovascular diseases.

 Diabetes & Obesity: Shift workers don’t get enough sleep and sleeping at the wrong time of day can increase the risk of diabetes and obesity.
-The abnormal changes in the sleep patterns can cause the body to struggle to control and maintain sugar levels.
+The abnormal changes in sleep patterns can cause the body to struggle to control and maintain sugar levels.
 Disrupted sleep could also affect metabolism and raised blood sugar would lead to increased risk of developing obesity and diabetes.